 The combination of carb+fat in foods used to only be available in autumn to help animals (including us) prepare for the coming winter.

-The only naturally occurring foods that contain a similar mix of carbs and fat are breast milk (which helps babies quickly grow into children) and acorns (which fatten up squirrels for winter).
+The only naturally occurring foods containing a similar mix of carbs and fat are breast milk (which helps babies quickly grow into children) and acorns (which fatten squirrels for winter).

 The creation of chemical fertilisers in the 1930s enabled us to grow more food more quickly.
 Today, foods with this fat+carb combination are everywhere.
 They tend to be “comfort foods” for which we have no off switch.
 We find it virtually impossible to resist these foods when they are available.

 You shouldn’t really feel too guilty about this.
-It’s not really a matter of willpower, self-restraint or moral weakness, you’re just programmed to eat these foods when they are available.
-And once you start, our appetite makes sure we don’t stop until we are stuffed!
+It’s not really a matter of willpower, self-restraint or moral weakness; you’re just programmed to eat these foods when they are available.
+And once you start, our appetite ensures we don’t stop until we are stuffed!

-The chart below shows that lab rats tend to eat more when they have access to fat+carb foods.
-This food combination tends to cause a binge instinct (or hyperphagia) by signalling that it’s autumn and we need to eat to prepare for winter NOW!
+The chart below shows that lab rats eat more when accessing fat+carb foods.
+This food combination tends to cause a binge instinct (or hyperphagia) by signalling that it’s autumn and we must eat to prepare for winter NOW!

 The recommendation to ‘eat less, move more’ is futile unless you change the quality of your food.
-Of you’re surrounded by processed junk food your appetite will generally win out and ensure we eat to refill your fat stores.
+If you’re surrounded by processed junk food, your appetite will generally win out and ensure you eat to refill your fat stores.